ghost-coin/ghost-core/doc/build-unix.md

 Build requirements:

+    sudo emerge --ask --verbose dev-vcs/git
-	sudo emerge --ask --verbose --onlydeps bitcoin-qt
+	sudo emerge --ask --verbose --onlydeps net-p2p/bitcoin-qt

-**Note**: This is the most certain way to fetch and assemble all the necessary tools for building Ghost Core.
+**Note**: This is the most certain way to fetch and assemble all the necessary tools for building both statically and dynamically linked Ghost Core.
 However, this way dependencies are installed as orphaned packages.

 (optional) To prevent tools from removing upon dependency cleaning, record the corresponding orphaned packages into the @world set: